HL7/uv-dx-pq/input/pagecontent/index.md

 ### Background
 #### Introduction to Pharmaceutical Quality
-Pharmaceutical quality, also known as Chemistry, Manufacturing, and Controls (CMC) or just “Quality”, describes how a medicinal product is developed and manufactured; wt suppliers and sites are involved; and the controls established to maintain the quality of the medicinal product over its lifecycle.
+Pharmaceutical quality, also known as Chemistry, Manufacturing, and Controls (CMC) or just “Quality”, describes how a medicinal product is developed and manufactured; what suppliers and sites are involved; and the controls established to maintain the quality of the medicinal product over its lifecycle.

-The scope, best practices, definitions, and content for pharmaceutical quality data are defined by the International Council for rmonisation’s (ICH) M4Q: Quality Guidance Module 2.3 and Module 3.
+The scope, best practices, definitions, and content for pharmaceutical quality data are defined by the International Council for Harmonisation’s (ICH) M4Q: Quality Guidance Module 2.3 and Module 3.
 (See [references](best_practices).)

-The excnge and maintenance of pharmaceutical quality data account for the majority of all internal and external data interactions, internationally, within companies and between a company and stakeholders.
-Despite much of the content being sourced from internal systems tt support structured data (e.g., pharmaceutical development systems, manufacturing site systems), and much of it being available for reuse across many medicinal products, pharmaceutical quality content s typically been authored, managed, and transmitted in unstructured Word files or PDFs.
+The exchange and maintenance of pharmaceutical quality data account for the majority of all internal and external data interactions, internationally, within companies and between a company and stakeholders.
+Despite much of the content being sourced from internal systems that support structured data (e.g., pharmaceutical development systems, manufacturing site systems), and much of it being available for reuse across many medicinal products, pharmaceutical quality content has typically been authored, managed, and transmitted in unstructured Word files or PDFs.
 This is not sustainable, given the increasing volume, complexity, and frequency of quality work.

 #### Strategic Goals
 In an effort to adopt a more efficient operating model, the biopharmaceutical industry is about to transition into its third era or paradigm and, in addition to other benefits, this implementation guide will help accelerate this transition (see Figure below).
 These eras are summarized as follows::